 Dogs mean so many things to so many people.
 They can be anything from playmate and helper to worker and protector, and everything in between.

 Over our thousands of years of friendship, we've evolved to need, care and respect each other.
 But sometimes, particularly when it comes to dogs that freely roam the streets, people can forget that.
 These dogs are often seen as pests which pose a danger to their communities.

-Ask your county government to vaccinate dogs
+Ask your county government to make rabies vaccination free

 In 2014, Kenya stated that up to 2000 Kenyans die from rabies every year.